SophiaChen-codes/DOTNB/DOTNB_R/ReadMe.md

-DOTNB_R includes the R Code function files to calculate the PDF, CDF, mean, variance and simulation for the variable generated from the Difference Of Two Negative Binomial of DOTNB distribution (DOTNB).
+DOTNB_R includes the R Code to calculate the PDF, CDF, mean, variance and simulation for the variable generated from the Difference Of Two Negative Binomial of DOTNB distribution (DOTNB).

 PDF: Probability Density Function